top of page

 Summary:

 Cameron Jordan, the 24th overall pick from the University of California, Berkeley in 2011, has been a dominant force at the defensive end position for the New Orleans Saints throughout his ongoing 13-year NFL career.
 His incredible strength, technique, and versatility have made him one of the most respected and feared pass rushers of his generation.
+Jordan's exceptional talent and consistent performance have set a high standard for defensive ends in the NFL.

-Defensive End Chandler Jones of the Arizona Cardinals | Photo by Associated Press
+Defensive End Chandler Jones of the Arizona Cardinals | Photo by Cooper Neill

 20. Chandler Jones